sarahc-dev/guilded-rose-tech-test/README.md

 First of all I highlighted in bold the sections of the problem that detail what is being asked.
 I then went through the code and made comments in sudo code to understand what was happening.

-I then added green passing tests for the exising functionality.
+I then added green passing tests for the exising functionality (commit 4fe53349debd61ee42e2494d58a126ef7d2110b8).
 Now I can add code and refactor and know I have not broken anything.

 I then wrote out the descriptions of the tests I would need for the "Conjured" items - based on the existing requirements I determined that if they should degrade in quality twice as fast as normal items then when sellIn is greater than 0 they should degrade by 2 and when sellIn is less than 0 they should degrade by 4.
 The quality should still never be negative.